GregoireJan/mysite/content/authors/admin/_index.md

 * Curious about many topics such as urban mobility, climate, mapping and many others
 * Love skiing and mountains, football and music

-Have a look at my projects below!
+Have a look at my projects and Medium posts below!